 According to the old Big Bopper song, “Chantilly Lace had a pretty face and a wiggle in her walk”.
 Golf de Chantilly is far more than a pretty face; it’s one of Europe’s most glorious courses.

 Chantilly is set amidst the forest of the Ile de France, approximately 30 miles to the north of Paris.
-The club was originally founded in 1909 and it has played host to numerous French Opens, including the 1913 French Open.
-1913 was the first year the Open was held at Chantilly and George Duncan emerged victoriously.
-Duncan’s score of 304 is the highest in the competition's history, which bears testament to the Chantilly challenge.
+The club was originally founded in 1909 and it has played host to numerous French Opens, the first of which was the 1913 edition, won by George Duncan.
+His score of 304 is the highest in the competition's history, which bears testament to the Chantilly challenge.

-The very best have teed it up here at Chantilly, including the great Bobby Jones and Nick Faldo (who won the French Open).
+The very best have teed it up at Chantilly, including the great Bobby Jones and Nick Faldo (who won the French Open here).
 The flamboyant English architect, Tom Simpson, laid out the course and he utilised penal bunkering in the extreme.
-Measuring 6,396 metres from the back tees Le Vineuil is an exacting test.
+Measuring 6,444 metres from the back tees Le Vineuil is an exacting test.
 You’ll not only need length from the tee but also accuracy to avoid the forest.
-You’ll also need to keep out of those vicious bunkers to score well.
+You’ll also need to keep out of those menacing bunkers to score well.

-The whole Chantilly experience is distinctly traditional and some say that it has a distinct British feel.
-With 36 holes (Le Vineuil and Les Longères) and a clubhouse that is very reminiscent of that at Sunningdale are we sure were in France?
+The whole Chantilly experience is distinctly traditional and some say that it has a definite British feel.
+With 36 holes (Le Vineuil and Les Longères) and a clubhouse that is very reminiscent of that at Sunningdale are we sure we're in France?
 We are certain that the spirit of Tom Simpson and his silver chauffeur driven Rolls Royce lives here.

 Played this course on the last of a 6 day tour in May 2017, in 28deg heat.
 Sadly it was a big disappointment.
 I suppose this highlights how subjective rating courses can be, but for anyone looking for any sort of challenging golf, just don't bother with Chantilly.
 Yes, the first impressions are very good, but after a few holes you realise that the immaculate state of everything does not make up for the fact that there are huge fairways, and very little to stop you scoring well and really very little to distinguish between most of the holes.
 All four of us scored better here than anywhere else, and that isn't right for what is supposed to be the best club in France.
 Would we revisit?
 Probably not.